 - 1. Each programme or group of programmes within a faculty has an Exam Board.
-For the programme European Studies, this is the Exam Board ESCOM. - 2.
-Requests to the Exam Board must be submitted digitally via Osiris Zaak.
-Osiris Zaak can be found on a separate tab in Osiris.
+For the programme Sport Studies | International Sport Management, this is the Exam Board HALO, PABO-HALO, Sportkunde, ISPM en MT|BT. - 2.
+Requests to the Exam Board must be submitted digitally via Osiris Case.
+Osiris Case can be found on a separate tab in Osiris.
 A short manual can be found on the Osiris page of the Student Portal.
-For other cases, the Exam Board can be reached via examencommissieESCOM@hhs.nl. - 3.
+For other cases, the Exam Board can be reached via GVS-examencommissie@hhs.nl. - 3.
 The duties and powers of the Exam Board are laid down in the Regulations for the Exam Boards of the university of applied sciences.
 The rules on the performance of these duties and powers are laid down in the Internal Rules of the Exam Board. - 4.
-A student can turn to the Exam Board for reasons including a request for: - a. exemption from one or more tests; - b. exemption from the obligation to take part in practical exercises in view of admission to taking the test in question, whether or not subject to alternative requirements being imposed; - c. exemption from the entry requirement for taking a test; - d. admission to fast tracks; - e. admission to an honours programme; - f. admission to a minor or giving substance to the minor programme in a different way; - g. extension of the validity period of a successfully taken test or partial test; - h. postponement of the awarding of a certificate; - i. provisions and adaptations due to functional limitation, chronic illness or personal circumstances (see article 7.5.3); - j. academic facilities for the purpose of practicing elite sport or delivering outstanding performances in the field of culture or another field;
+A student can turn to the Exam Board for reasons including a request for: - a. exemption from one or more tests; - b. exemption from the obligation to take part in practical exercises in view of admission to taking the test in question, whether or not subject to alternative requirements being imposed; - c. exemption from the entry requirement for taking a test; - d. admission to an Honours programme; - d. admission to a minor or giving substance to the minor programme in a different way; - e. extension of the validity period of a successfully taken test or partial test; - f. postponement of the awarding of a certificate;

-- k. derogation from the Programme and Examination Regulations if the application thereof would lead to significant unfairness, also see chapter 10 of these regulations. - The Exam Board may correct an apparent error in Osiris.
+- g. provisions and adaptations due to functional limitation, chronic illness or personal circumstances (see article 7.5.3); - h. academic facilities for the purpose of practicing elite sport or delivering outstanding performances in the field of culture or another field; - i. derogation from the Programme and Examination Regulations if the application thereof would lead to significant unfairness, also see chapter 10 of these regulations. - 5.
+The Exam Board may correct an incorrectly entered result in Osiris.
 The Exam Board will notify the student of this. - 6.
 In cases where the Programme and Examination Regulations do not provide for a reasonable period of time within which the Exam Board has to take a decision at the request of a student, a period of 15 working days applies, upon receipt of a complete request.